 “Respect for both the cultural context of the location and the potential impact of the structures on the surrounding environment is fundamental,” Ed Tuttle once told Architectural Digest in an interview in 2000.
 In the first decade of Aman’s existence, Ed Tuttle designed six hotels for Aman: Amanpuri, Amankila, Amanjiwo, Aman Le Mélézin, Amangani, and Amanjena.
 He consistently applied his design philosophy until his last collaboration with Aman, Amanzoe, opened in 2012.

 As Adrian Zecha saw that Aman had achieved small successes, he began preparations for the economic version of Aman — GHM (General Hotel Management) with limited but similar intuitive service and exquisite design to cater to the trend of customers’ increasingly strong pursuit of good design at that time.
 During the first decade of GHM, Kerry Hill was the key architect just as Ed Tuttle was to Aman.

 Room inventory and facilities mentioned on this post are based on the actual situation during the opening year of the hotels.

-A Quite Long History of Balinese Hotel Architecture
+A Quite Long History of Bali Hotel Architecture

-This nine-part 120-minute blog story is made as a tribute to the hospitality world of Bali, and to the people who love and live it.
+This ten-part 130-minute blog story is made as a tribute to the hospitality world of Bali, and to the people who love and live it.